 Push or winch the watercraft up on the traler without running the engine.

-After you have pulled the watercraft out of the water, start and run the engine for 5 to 10 seconds, to blow out any excess water and vegetation.
+After you have pulled the watercraft out of the water, unscrew the drain plug to allow water to drain from the hull.
 (The dark, damp closed area of the impeller provides an ideal environment for exotic plants to survive).

-After the engine has stopped, pull plants out of the steering nozzle.
+After the engine has stopped and cooled down, pull plants out of the steering nozzle.

 Inspect your trailer and any other sporting equipment for aquatic plant fragments, and remove them before you leave the access.